Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Discussion

 \section{Discussion}

 Our experiments show that the adversarial examples, which we calculated with the proposed algorithm, remain robust even for high reverberation times or large distances between speaker and microphone.
-Also, the same adversarial examples can be successfully played over the air in varying rooms and acoustic environments.
-Even for setups where no direct line-of-sight exists, a successfully attack is possible, also if the speaker is placed in an adjoining room.
-This proves that our algorithm can accommodate very complex acoustic environments without any prior knowledge.
+Also, the same adversarial examples can be successfully played over the air, even for setups where no direct line-of-sight~exists.

-\textbf{Attack Parameters.} The results for our adapted over-the-air attack indicate that the attack is more successful when the actual room is modeled more accurately.
-However, our comparison between the adapted and the generic version of the attack shows that the new and more powerful generic attack does not only have a similar success rate, but is even able to outperform the adapted version.
-As a consequence, an attacker only needs to calculate one generic adversarial example in order to cover a wide range of possible recording setups simultaneously.
+\textbf{Attack Parameters.} Our comparison between the generic and the adapted version of the attack shows that the more powerful generic attack does not only have a similar success rate but can even outperform an adapted version where the attacker has prior knowledge of the target room.
+Consequently, an attacker only needs to calculate one generic adversarial example to cover a wide range of possible recording setups simultaneously.

 For an attack, one successful adversarial example, which remains robust after being replayed (with a WER of $0$\,\%), is already enough.
 Therefore, the best strategy for an actual attack would be to calculate a set of adversarial examples containing the malicious transcription and to choose the most robust ones.
-For the choice of audio content, our experiments indicate that speech is most promising, however, other content such as music and bird chirping can also be transformed into robust adversarial examples.
 In general, the results indicate a trade-off between the WER and the noise level: if no hearing thresholds are used, the WER is significantly better in comparison to examples with hearing thresholds.
 Nevertheless, even if the WER is better in cases without hearing thresholds, we have shown that it is indeed possible to calculate over-the-air-robust adversarial examples with hearing thresholds.
 Those adversarial examples contain less perceptible noise and are, therefore, less likely to be detected by human listeners.

-The computation involved in generating robust adversarial examples is more costly in comparison to approaches that do not work over the air.
-This is to be expected, and mainly due to the fact that more iterations are required because of the changing RIRs.
-However, by choosing appropriate hyper-parameters, the run-time can be reduced, \eg by reducing the length $M$ of the RIRs.
-Even though the length $M$ affects the WER for rooms with high reverberation times, our experiments show that this is not necessarily the case for setups with small reverberation times